Bacon Wrapped Filet Mignon

 • Thyme.
 I love using fresh thyme sprigs to flavor the butter.

-How to make bacon-wrapped filet mignon
+How to make bacon wrapped filet mignon

 Storage instructions

 To freeze.
 Allow filets to cool down before freezing them in resealable freezer-safe bags for 2-3 months.
+Let the steaks thaw in the fridge overnight before reheating.

 To reheat.
 Sear the filets in a pan for a few minutes with butter or oil.
 Alternatively, reheat in the microwave for 20-30 seconds until warm.